 The first step was figuring out who they weren’t looking for.
 Nemiroff and Wilson ruled out looking for travelers who came from the past to the future for two reasons: The technology to create a time machine didn’t exist in the past and because “we were unable to conceive of a simple method that would clearly indicate that informational traces they might have left were evidence of time travel from the past and not just simple knowledge of the past.”

-The team then turned to Twitter, which had a number of advantages: The microblogging platform sorts searches chronologically and doesn’t allow backdating.
-They looked for their terms using Twitter’s own search, which enabled them to look all the way back to 2006 (when the service was created) and via the Topsy, a Twitter search service.
-Unfortunately,
+The team then turned to the social media platform then known as Twitter (and now known as X), which had a number of advantages: The microblogging platform sorted searches chronologically and doesn’t allow backdating.
+They looked for their terms using Twitter’s own search, which enabled them to look all the way back to 2006 (when the service was created) and via Topsy, a Twitter search service.
+Unfortunately:

 That one exception the researchers mention was a blog that involved speculative discussion of “Pope Francis” that was advertised in a tweet, but the researchers concluded that the tweet and blog were not prescient.